mhrivnak/podset-operator/tut.md

 ## Hello World!

 As we implement the controller, we will iteratively add imports.
-For brevity and convinience, add the final imports now and uncomment as they are used.
+For brevity and convenience, add the final imports now and uncomment as they are used.

 ```go